38 Idioms About Missing Someone

 • When I got her message, my heart skipped a beat.

-3. Long for someone
+3. Long for Someone

-Example Sentence:
+Example Sentences:

 • I long for my cousin who moved to another state.